isomerpages/nlb-discovereads/pages/Discover Science : Budding Scientists.md

 <p> Can you count and identify the different shapes and colours I used to make him?</p>

+<b><p>Tips for Parents:</p></b>
+<p>Encourage your child to share with you their creations!
+Engaging them to communicate their creative processes through language is a great way to build up their speaking, thinking and cognitive skills.</p>

 <a href="#lp-amazingbody"> The Amazing Body: Let's Explore My Body!</a>